-- After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt and the seat belt extender are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
-Do not use the seat until the seat belt is fixed, because it cannot protect an adult occupant or your child from injury.
+- After inserting the tab, make sure the tab and buckle are locked and that the seat belt extender is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
+Do not use the seat until the seat belt is fixed.
+It cannot protect an adult occupant or your child from injury.

--Seat belt pretensioners
+-Front seat belt pretensioners

-The driver and front passenger seat belt pretensioners are designed to be activated in response to a severe frontal impact.
+The driver and front passenger's seat belt pretensioners are designed to be activated in response to a severe frontal impact.

-When the sensor detects a severe frontal impact, the front seat belts are quickly drawn back by the retractors so that the belts snugly restrain the occupants.
+When the airbag sensor detects the shock of a severe frontal impact, the front seat belts are quickly drawn back in by the retractors so that the belts snugly restrain the front seat occupants.

-The seat belt pretensioners are activated even with no passenger in the front seat.
+The front seat belt pretensioners are activated even with no passenger in the front seat.